BandaruSrinivasulu/APIEngine/Workshops/JokeAPI/Part1/JokeAPI-WS-Part1.md

    ![Screenshot](Images/APISets-Page-JokeAPI.png)

-## Create Credential
+## Create Credentials

 Even though this API endpoint does not require credentials, a credential record is still necessary as the endpoint URL is defined within it.

 1. On the API Sets Page, select the Joke API Set and click on the "API Credentials" button.
    ![Screenshot](Images/APISets-Page-JokeAPI-CredentialButton.png)
-1. On the "API Credentials" page, click the '+ New' button to create a new record.
+1. On the API Credentials page, click the "+ New" button to create a new record.
    ![Screenshot](Images/APICredentials-Page-New.png)
 1. Enter the following information in the new credential record:
    - API Endpoint URL: `https://v2.jokeapi.dev/joke/Any?amount=1&safe-mode`
      ![Screenshot](Images/APICredentials-Page-JokeAPIEndpoint.png)

-## Create Function
+## Create an API Function

-1. Return to the "API Set" list page, select the JOKEAPI Set, and click on the "API Functions" button.
+1. Return to the API Sets list page, select the JOKEAPI Set, and click on the "API Functions" button.
    ![Screenshot](Images/APISets-Page-JokeAPI-FunctionButton.png)
-1. Create a new function within the API Set with these details:
+1. Create a new function within the API set with these details:
    - Function Code: `GETONESAFEJOKE`
    - Description: `Retrieves a single joke that is considered safe for everyone.`
    - HTTP Method: `GET`
    - Buffer Processing Type: `JSON`
      ![Screenshot](Images/APIFunction-Page-GETONESAFEJOKE.png)

-## Execute Function
+## Execute the Function

 1. Execute the `GETONESAFEJOKE` function by clicking the "Execute" action button in the Home group.
    ![Screenshot](Images/APIFunction-Page-GETONESAFEJOKE-Execute.png)